dsaidgovsg/terraform-modules/modules/core/packer/nomad_servers/README.md

   will need to do `{{ config_vars.xxx }}` to get the interpolation working.
 - `ca_certificate`: Path to the CA certificate you have generated to install on the machine.
 Set to empty to not install anything.
+- `nomad_additional_config`: List of path to additional configuration files to copy over to Nomad's configuration directory.
+The file names will be kept as-is.

 ## Building Image